DevolvingSpud/go-template/README.md

 # You might have to install Mage
 > go install github.com/magefile/mage

-# Build the program, running fmt, tidy, linters, and gosec
+# Build and test the program, running fmt, tidy, linters, and gosec
 > mage

 # Run it